 ORS 227.178 states the City must issue a final decision on Land Use Review applications within 120-days of the application being deemed complete.
 The 120-day review period may be waived or extended at the request of the applicant.
 In this case, the applicant did not waive or extend the 120-day review period.
-The 120 days expire on July 11, 2015.
+Unless further extended by the applicant, the 120 days will expire on July 11, 2015.

 Some of the information contained in this report was provided by the applicant.

 As required by Section 33.800.060 of the Portland Zoning Code, the burden of proof is on the applicant to show that the approval criteria are met.
-This report is the final decision of the Design Commission with input from other City and public agencies.
+The Bureau of Development Services has independently reviewed the information submitted by the applicant and has included this information only where the Bureau of Development Services has determined the information satisfactorily demonstrates compliance with the applicable approval criteria.
+This report is the recommendation of the Bureau of Development Services with input from other City and public agencies.